zarstensen/obsidian-latex-math/docs/README.md

 ## [Commands](COMMANDS.md)

-**LaTeX Math** provides its main function through a series of commands.
+**LaTeX Math** provides its main functionality through a series of Obsidian commands.

 This section of the documentation goes through each command in detail.